kubernetes/community/keps/sig-testing/0010-20180523-test-cluster-framework.md

 ## Summary

-Alice, an experienced CLI Dev (see Key Personas in [the linked document][the_doc]), finds that she can’t easily onboard new contributors like Bob (see Key Personas in [the linked document][the_doc]), in part because her CLI and tests are too tightly coupled with heavyweight infrastructure in `k8s.io/kubernetes`.
+Alice, an experienced CLI Dev (see [Key Personas][alice]), finds that she can’t easily onboard new contributors like Bob (see [Key Personas][bob]), in part because her CLI and tests are too tightly coupled with heavyweight infrastructure in `k8s.io/kubernetes`.
 To solve this problem, Alice sponsors the development of a new lightweight testing infrastructure outside `k8s.io/kubernetes`.

-Meanwhile, Carol, an API/Controller dev (see Key Personas in [the linked document][the_doc]), is frustrated that there are already too many ways to spin up test clusters.
+Meanwhile, Carol, an API/Controller dev (see [Key Personas][carol]), is frustrated that there are already too many ways to spin up test clusters.

 There is a clear tension between Alice and Carol’s frustrations.
 Left to their own devices, Alice is likely to contribute to the proliferation of test